Breaking Ground

 Worship & Community

-We worshiped through art at our Lent Art Studios and through service at our youth-led Valentine’s Dinner.
-We added two new Home Churches to our family and we welcomed new friends into our family.
+Our youth participated in their annual mission experience and found time to hangout with each other this summer at baseball games and backyard pools.
+And we formally sponsored a refugee family and began the work of welcoming them to their new life in Lexington.
 We are incredibly grateful for what God is doing as we live into our vision of Generous Community and our mission to love God, love others, and share the peace of Christ in and around Lexington.

 Other News & Updates of Interest